-Montenegro is a low prevalence country with an estimated HIV prevalence of 0.014%.
+Montenegro is a low prevalence country with an estimated HIV prevalence of 0.01%.
 The first HIV infection was registered in 1989.
-According to data released by the Institute of Public Health (IPH), the cumulative number of people registered with HIV/AIDS by the end of 2009 was 101, out of which 50 had developed AIDS, 22 HIV and 29 died.
-According to the World Health Organisation (WHO), the estimated number of people living with HIV (PLHIV) in Montenegro is 388, out of which 95 are women, ie 24.4% of all infected according to this estimate.
-If we look at the number of registered people infected with HIV in relation to the years when the infection was discovered, we can observe a discreete trend of increase (graph No. 1)
+According to data released by the Institute of Public Health (IPH), the cumulative number of people registered with HIV by the end of 2011 was 128, of whom 35 persons diagnosed with AIDS have died.
+However, the Institute of Public Health estimated that there were 463 (range 300 to 500) people living with HIV at the end of 2011 using the World Health Organisation (WHO) methodology for HIV estimations and regional trends suggest the potential for an increase in HIV transmission.
+According to this estimate, 20,4% of all infected are women.

+If we look at the number of registered people infected with HIV in relation to the years when the infection was discovered, we can observe a discreete trend of increase (graph 1).